tx4x/orc/doc/config.md

 NetworkBootstrapNodes[] = https://orce4nqoa6muz3gt.onion:443
 NetworkBootstrapNodes[] = https://orcwfkilxjxo63mr.onion:443

-; Instruct Tor to establish new circuits by sending the NEWNYM sigal every so ; often.
-This helps mitigate Tor relays in your path going down after a while.
-CircuitRefreshInterval = 10M
+; Perform as self test for service availability every so often.
+If the check ; fails, re-establish service and switch to new Tor circuits ServiceAvailabilityCheckInterval = 10M

 ; Instruct Tor to establish a new rendezvous point for reaching your Orc node ; every so often.
 This helps mitigate Tor relays in your path going down after